equinor/resfo-utilities/docs/source/user_guide.rst

 ---------------

 Details regarding the output format of reservoir simulators can be found `here <https://resfo.readthedocs.io/en/latest/the_file_format.html>`_.
-The resfo package can be downloaded from pypi using
+The resfo-utilities package can be downloaded from pypi using

 .. code-block:: shell